 Products now must be explicitly assigned to a user account before the product can be activated.
 Products can no longer be activated with serial numbers.

-In the Classic User Management, users were created and assigned licenses.
+In the Classic User Management, the system already created and assigned licenses for the users.
 If there were multiple contracts it was a challenge to tell how many licenses were remaining and who was assigned to which licenses.

-In short, if you have a seat available, it can be assigned, making the whole process much simpler.
+In short, if you have a seat available, the system will assign the seat, making the whole process much simpler.

 Subscription Expiration Alerts